-Meet Claudia Hatter, Fifth Grade Teacher
+Meet Claudia Hatter, Fourth Grade Teacher

 Claudia’s love of reading is what initially drew her to teaching, with plans to teach high school literature.
 However, it’s in the elementary classroom, where she’s able to get to know the whole child and witness their development, that Claudia has found her home.